Cross-cultural communication: Incorporation into college programs

 Above all, universities need to make sure that they are open and responsive to changes in the outside environment.
 In order for internationalization to be fully effective, the university (including all staff, students, curriculum, and activities) needs to be current with cultural changes, and willing to adapt to these changes.
 As stated by Ellingboe, internationalization "is an ongoing, future-oriented, multidimensional, interdisciplinary, leadership-driven vision that involves many stakeholders working to change the internal dynamics of an institution to respond and adapt appropriately to an increasingly diverse, globally focused, ever-changing external environment".
 New distance learning technologies, such as interactive teleconferencing, enable students located thousands of miles apart to communicate and interact in a virtual classroom.

-Research has indicated that certain themes and images such as children, animals, life cycles, relationships, and sports can transcend cultural differences, and may be used in international settings such as traditional and online university classrooms to create common ground among diverse cultures (Van Hook, 2011).
+Research has indicated that certain themes and images such as children, animals, life cycles, relationships, and sports can transcend cultural differences and may be used in international settings such as traditional and online university classrooms to create common ground among diverse cultures (Van Hook, 2011).

 Many Master of Science in Management programs have an internationalization specialization which may place a focus on cross-cultural communication.
 For example, the Ivey Business School has a course titled Cross Cultural Management.

-Jadranka Zlomislić, Ljerka Rados Gverijeri, and Elvira Bugaric study inter-cultural competency of students.
+Jadranka Zlomislić, Ljerka Rados Gverijeri, and Elvira Bugaric study intercultural competency of students.
 As globalization progresses the world has become more interconnected, leading to job and study opportunities abroad in different countries and cultures, where the students are surrounded by a language that is not their mother tongue.
-Findings suggest that the internet is helpful but, not the answer; students should enroll in language and inter-cultural courses in order to fight stereotypes and develop inter-cultural competence and make them into better cross-cultural communicators.
+Findings suggest that the internet is helpful but not the answer; students should enroll in language and intercultural courses in order to fight stereotypes, develop intercultural competence and become better cross-cultural communicators.

-Cross-cultural communication gives opportunities to share ideas, experiences, and different perspectives and perception by interacting with local people.
+Cross-cultural communication gives opportunities to share ideas, experiences, and different perspectives and perceptions by interacting with local people.